-- Remove protection covers 1. - Remove the faulty main fuse 2.
+- Detach the connector and protection cap 1. - Remove the faulty main fuse 2.

 A defective fuse can be identified by the burned-out fuse wire 1.
 A reserve fuse 3 is located in the starter relay.

 Install a new main fuse.